tyculus/octoprint_docker/README.md

-*To build:*
+**To build:**
 Enter the project's top directory and run: docker build -t octoprint .

-*To use it:*
+**To use it:**

-Start:
+- Start:
 docker-compose up -d
-Stop:
+- Stop:
 docker-compose down

-To start the webcam stream:
-Click on the "Power" button in OctoPrint's top bar, then select "Start video screen"
+- Click on the "Power" button in OctoPrint's top bar, then select "Start video screen" to enable the webcam

-*What's left to configure?*
+**What's left to configure?**
 - exchange "container_address" in the webcam config for your server's address/ip
 - add your printer, plugins, etc.

-*Problem solving*
+**Problem solving**

--> Webcam does not work
+*Webcam does not work*

-Are you using a pi camera?
+- Are you using a pi camera?
 If not, run:
 "docker exec -ti octoprint bash" to get access to a terminal in your container (here called "octoprint").
 You can then edit octopi.txt, the scripts and everything else with nano.
 Check wether the camera is available at "/dev/video0".
 If not, edit "docker-compose.yml" (see below)

--> Can not find printer
+*Can not find printer*

-Edit docker-compose.yml and change "/dev/ttyUSB0" to your printer's device.
+- Edit docker-compose.yml and change "/dev/ttyUSB0" to your printer's device.

 *Known issues*

-"octopi.txt" does not seem to have any effect.
+- "octopi.txt" does not seem to have any effect.